nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

     return(params$biomart_attribute)
   }

-  # finally throw error if neither guard condition was true
+  # finally throw an error if neither guard condition was true
   stop("No valid biomart attribute identified")
 }